-When working in settings that do have Safeguarding Policies in place, if the setting's immediate response to a safeguarding concern is deemed insufficient by the person who raised the concern, this person should report back to the DSO (or DDSO).
-The DSO (or DDSO) in consultation with the LTS will then contact the setting's Safeguarding Lead directly within 2 working days to discuss their actions in response to the incident or concern raised.
-Should appropriate action still fail to result within 4 working weeks, the DSO (or DDSO), in consultation with the LTS and the person who raised the concern will report the incident to the relevant Local Authority (if the setting is in the UK) and/or the Police (where it is believed the incident may involve criminality).
-The DSO and LTS may decide to take this action sooner.
+When working in settings that do have Safeguarding Policies in place, if the setting's response to a safeguarding concern is deemed insufficient by the person who raised the concern, this person should report back to the DSO (or DDSO).
+The DSO (or DDSO) in consultation with the LTS will then contact the setting's Safeguarding Lead directly within 5 working days to discuss their actions in response to the incident or concern raised.
+Should appropriate action still fail to result within 4 working weeks, the DSO (or DDSO), in consultation with the LTS and the employee will report the incident to the relevant Local Authority (if the setting is in the UK) and/or the Police (where it is clear that the incident involves criminality).
+The DSO and LTS may decide to take this action sooner, particularly if they feel that someone is in immediate danger.
 In settings abroad, a suitable organisation or governmental body will be identified and reported to.
 This may include local Police.
 When reporting to authorities abroad, we always take into account local laws and risks to those involved, as per the Charity Commission guidance on criminal reporting of safeguarding offences including overseas (2019).

-Should there be disagreement between the DSO/DDSO and the person who raised the concern regarding the adequacy of the response within the setting, the DSO/DDSO will advise the person that they have the right to report the incident directly to the relevant Local Authority (in the UK) or suitable organisation (abroad).
+Should there be disagreement between the DSO/DDSO and the person who raise the concern regarding the adequacy of the response within the setting, the DSO/DDSO will advise the person that they have the right to report the incident directly to the relevant Local Authority (in the UK) or suitable organisation (abroad).
 The DSO/DDSO will identify the suitable organisation(s) if the setting is outside of the UK.

-When working in settings that do not have Safeguarding Policies in place, responses to safeguarding concerns will always be decided in discussion between the person who raised the concern and the DSO/DDSO and LTS.
+When working in settings that do not have Safeguarding Policies in place, responses to safeguarding concerns will always be decided in discussion between the person who raise the concern and the DSO/DDSO and LTS.
 In the unlikely event of an unresolved disagreement on the response, the DSO (or DDSO) will advise the person that they have the right to contact a suitable organisation, which will be identified by the DSO (or DDSO).

-SECTION 3: Keeping children, young people and adults at risk from harm safe
+SECTION 3: Keeping children, young people and vulnerable adults safe

-Music as Therapy International is committed to keeping children, young people and adults at risk from harm safe by ensuring that all trustees, employees (including freelance workers), Project Contributors and volunteers who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or adults at risk have adequate safeguarding training and there are identified people within the organisation with lead responsibility for safeguarding.
+Music as Therapy International is committed to keeping children, young people and vulnerable adults safe by ensuring that all employees (including freelance workers), Project Contributors and volunteers who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or vulnerable adults have adequate safeguarding training and there are identified people within the organisation with lead responsibility for safeguarding.